-How to Become Financial Advisor
+How to become a Financial Advisor

 A financial advisor is an individual who primarily provides financial advice to potential clients, in order to formulate and determine an efficient and functional investment portfolio whilst simultaneously taking into consideration the state of the economy, regulatory changes, economic trends as well as the level of risk the client is willing and able to take.
-Financial advisors are responsible for the comprehensive and thorough assessment of their client’s needs and want.
+Financial advisors are responsible for the comprehensive and thorough assessment of their client’s needs and wants.
 They are inherently responsible for helping their clients make major and even minor financial decisions.
 They aid potential clients with investment opportunities and insurance and tax decisions such as (such as stocks and bonds).

 They are integral with respect to helping clients achieve long and short term goals such as retirement funds and education expenses and so on.
 They recommend investments to match the clients' goals.
 They invest clients' money based on the clients' decisions.
 Many also provide tax advice or sell insurance.

 Their duties mainly involve meeting with clients to discuss their potential financial goals and end games, explain the types of financial services they would provide, recommend clients to certain investment opportunities and answer any pressing questions they could possibly have.
 Monitor clients' accounts and determine if changes are needed to improve account performance or accommodate life changes, such as getting married or having children.

 As with any career financial advisors can specialize in certain fields like the evaluation of risk and further risk management and even corresponding investment opportunities.
 They also evaluate how willing customers are to risk and to what degree they would be open to risk.
 The closely monitor the client’s investments and meet with the clients at least once a year to discuss potential returns from their investments and any changes that would have to be made in order to accommodate any changes in their financial stability.